DFE-Digital/technical-guidance/principles/coding-principles.md

 project, rather than mixing the two.

 ### 6. Measure test coverage
-Measure the test coverage of your project and make your build fail if it is not at 100%.
-If you cannot do that, then make your build fail if the test coverage goes down instead.
+Measure the test coverage of your project.
+Come up with a target coverage percentage as a team and make your build fail if coverage doesn't meet the target.

+If it's feasibly, aim for a 100%.
+If coverage is near 100%, consider making the build fail only if coverage goes down.

 If possible, run your acceptance tests separately and do not include them in the test coverage, as they tend to give a lot of coverage without having any